Rw1942/rallyflare/DASHBOARD_GUIDE.md

 ### Direction Field

-- `'inbound'` - Messages received by Rally
+- `'inbound'` - Messages received by Email2ChatGPT
-- `'outbound'` - Replies sent by Rally
+- `'outbound'` - Replies sent by Email2ChatGPT

 This allows the dashboard to cleanly separate incoming vs outgoing messages.